 - Somewhat dated design

-Despite its dated design, the Honeywell Lyric T5 offers flexible scheduling and location-based temperature control.
-HomeKit and Alexa offer voice control.
+Despite its dated design, the Honeywell Lyric T5 offers flexible scheduling, HomeKit, and location-based temperature control.

 Best No-Hassle: Nest Thermostat E